 Click Images For Larger View

-Beretta 687 EELL Diamond Pigeon Field - 20 gauge with 30" barrels, game scene engraved, comes in case with 5 flush choke tubes.
+687 EELL Diamond Pigeon - 20 gauge and 28 gauge combo, 28" barrels, fully engraved sideplates, comes in case with 5 flush mobil choke tubes per gauge

 687 EELL Diamond Pigeon: Luxury and Performance